Usda Forest Service, Alaska.

 The Tongass National Forest offers outstanding recreation opportunities, some very different from anything you'll experience in National Forests in the lower 48 states.

 You can camp in a campground - or in a cabin.
 You can hike through dense forest, alpine meadow, or on a wooden “boardwalk” trail through peat bogs called muskegs.
 You can explore world-class caves.
 You can enjoy salt water fjords and unending waterways by canoe or kayak, your own motor or sail boat, charter boat, ferry, or cruise ship.
 You can watch bears, eagles, whales, and countless other wild animals in their natural settings.
 You can visit glaciers by land or sea.
 And of course, you can fish, in fresh or salt water environments, everything from herring to trout, salmon to halibut.
-For a truely Alaskan experience, visit the Tongass.
+For a truly Alaskan experience, visit the Tongass.

 Beginning in 2016 fees for rental cabins on the Tongass National Forest will be adjusted through a three-year phase in process.
 The fee adjustments vary by cabin based upon market comparison, demand, and an evaluation of cabin amenities.
 For a complete list of cabins and the fees thru 2018 see the 2016-2018 All Tongass Cabin Fees Schedule fee sheet.
 Please note, there is a non-refundable $8.00 reservation fee in addition to the cabin fee.